andreabradpitto/vim-configuration/README.md

 <!-- ![vim-logo](assets/vim-logo.svg) -->
 <p align="center"> <img src="assets/vim-logo.svg" alt="Vim logo" width="128"/> </p>

-This repository hosts my Vim configuration file (`vimrc`) that takes care of installing all my plugins, and changes some stettings when first launched on a new machine.
+This repository hosts my Vim configuration file (`vimrc`) that takes care of installing all my plugins, and changes some settings when first launched on a new machine.

 ## Instructions